 Once you have a vision, it’s time to call a building designer or a draftsman for the job.
 This design professional will most likely visit your home, inspect the garage, and tell you whether there’s enough space to achieve your plans.

 Yes, you need consent from the local council

 Classified as a Class 10a building under the Building Code of Australia (BCA), your garage is meant to be a non-habitable structure.
 A garage conversion involves the reclassification of a 10a building to a 1a building, meaning you need to apply and acquire a Development Approval from your local council.
 Without it, you can’t start any building works.

 It is important for you to meet the minimum BCA requirements of a habitable room.
 Let’s talk about the ceiling height first.
 The minimum ceiling height for a garage is only 2.1 metres.
 On the other hand, livable areas need a ceiling height that’s at least 2.4 metres high.

 That being said, your garage conversion may require you to raise your roof.
 This is the more economical step to take, as compared to removing and replacing the existing concrete slab.

 Meet concrete flooring requirements

-The BCA standards strictly imposes that:
+The BCA standards strictly impose that:

 - The area beneath the concrete slab must be treated with a termite management system.
 The requirements are different in every state, so better check the termite risk management provisions of the BCA.

 - There must be a waterproof membrane beneath the concrete slab.
-Show an evidence or else you will need to waterproof the concrete slab using any commercial product available for this purpose (rolled or brushed).
+Show evidence or else you will need to waterproof the concrete slab using any commercial product available for this purpose (rolled or brushed).